DrummerViking/tools/DeleteMeetings-gui/readme.md

 In this example the script will run and it will log the exported list of items to the 'C:\Temp' folder.

 ## Version History:
+### 2.01 - 10/14/2022
+ - Fixed authentication requirements.
+Added powershell module "MSAL.PS" in order to handle token requests.
+ - fixed log file names, which where incorrectly selecting organizer names, instead of each mailbox name.
 ### 2.01 - 09/03/2021
  - Updated tool and add an optional parameter to export log files to a custom folder.
 ### 2.00 - 05/11/2020